-Rob Latimer is a history instructor at Windward School, an independent 7-12 college preparatory school in Mar Vista.
+Rob Latimer is an educator and photographer who has taught in Los Angeles area prep schools for over a decade.
 Born and raised in Michigan, Rob has lived in Los Angeles since 2004 and has been involved with Impact since 2008.
 He was a suited instructor from 2008-2014 and has served on the board since 2010.

 Rob received his bachelor’s degree in history from Wayne State University in Detroit and then completed his first master’s degree at Oxford University in 2004.
 Moving to California to study at UCLA, he taught for several years at the collegiate level before moving to the independent prep school world.
 Completing his second master’s degree in 2009, Rob is currently working on his doctoral dissertation and plans to finish in the coming years.

 In addition to his work in education, Rob provides performance enhancement consulting and mental skills training as the founder of Arete Performance Consulting.
 He holds a Masters of Arts in Performance Psychology from National University and works with both individuals and organizations, consulting on anxiety management and performance optimization in high-stress situations.
 In this role, he has contributed as a subject matter expert to the Human Performance Resource Center, an initiative of the U.S. Department of Defense.